goldbergyoni/nodebestpractices/README.md

 ## ![✔] 4.2 Include 3 parts in each test name

 **TL;DR:** Make the test speak at the requirements level so it's self explanatory also to QA engineers and developers who are not familiar with the code internals.
-State in the test name what it being tested (unit under test), under what circumstances and what is the expected result
+State in the test name what is being tested (unit under test), under what circumstances and what is the expected result

 **Otherwise:** A deployment just failed, a test named “Add product” failed.
 Does this tell you what exactly is malfunctioning?